Marcella Hazan’s Roast Chicken with Lemons

 Cooking Tip: Dry and Salt Ahead

-A few small details make this recipe especially good.
-Make sure the chicken is very dry before roasting and salt it inside and out 10-15 minutes ahead of time, if possible.
-Dry skin helps the chicken brown and prevents the skin from sticking to the pan when you turn it.
+Make sure the chicken is dry before roasting and salt it inside and out ahead of time.
+Dry skin helps it brown and prevents sticking when turning.

-Roast the chicken breast-side down for the first part of cooking to keep the meat juicy, then flip it to brown the skin.
-If you notice the skin is stuck to the pan, it needs additional cooking time before flipping.
+Roast breast-side down at first to keep the meat moist, then turn it to brown the skin.
+If the skin sticks, give it more time before turning.

 Serve With